foundriesio/docs/source/user-guide/account-management/subscription-and-billing.rst

 ==========================

 .. hint::
-   FoundriesFactory® is a DevSecOps platform subscription service.
+   The FoundriesFactory™ Platform is a DevSecOps subscription service.
-   Per month or annual plan choices, both provide access to all FoundriesFactory features and support.
+   Per month or annual plan choices are available. both provide access to all FoundriesFactory features and support.

 Subscriptions apply per Factory;